7roublemaker/Log4j-Scaner/README.md

 ```

 ## Function

 ### Directory

 `run.py` The main code.

-`dnslog.conf` The configuration of dnslog api
+`dnslog.conf` The configuration of dnslog api.

 `log` The folder to record the message of running.

 `module` The folder of scanner module.

 `result` The folder of scanner result

 ```
 Log4jScanner
 |   run.py